 Chemotherapy (chemo) is the use of drugs to treat cancer.
 Moderate risk bladder cancer patients often are recommended for a single course of chemotherapy given into the bladder (intravesically) after the TURBT operation.
 The chemo drug is put directly into the bladder through a catheter (tube) passed up the urethra.
-This type of chemo is used only for very early stage bladder cancers.
-This is sometimes done at the time of the TURBT or shortly after.
+This type of chemo is used only for early stage high grade bladder cancers such as stage Ta, T1 or CIS (carcinoma in situ) or when lower grade and stage cancers keep recurring.
 This type of treatment may also be considered for patients who have had BCG in the past, or cannot tolerate BCG.
-Just like BCG it is given over approximately 6 weeks via a catheter.
-If the intravesical BCG &/or chemo treatments fail or the cancer recurs then more radical treatment may be required.
+Just like BCG it is given over approxiamately six weeks via a catheter.
+Maintenance treatments may be considered.
+Single chemo agents or combined agents may be given.
+If the BCG &/or chemo treatments fail, or the cancer recurs, then more radical and novel treatments may be considered.